lightninglabs/chantools/README.md

   -h, --help             Show this help message

 Available commands:
-  dumpbackup     Dump the content of a channel.backup file. dumpchannels   Dump all channel information from lnd's channel database. forceclose     Force-close the last state that is in the channel.db provided.
+  derivekey      Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup     Dump the content of a channel.backup file. dumpchannels   Dump all channel information from lnd's channel database. forceclose     Force-close the last state that is in the channel.db provided.